Continuing Education

 Pro Bono Counseling is approved by the American Psychological Association to sponsor continuing education for psychologists.
 Pro Bono Counseling maintains responsibility for this program and its content.
 The Maryland Boards of Social Work Examiners and Professional Counselors and Therapists certify that this program meets the criteria for two (2) credit hours of continuing education for social workers, professional counselors, and therapists licensed in Maryland.

-2023 Professional Continuing Education Online Workshop
+2025 Professional Continuing Education Online Workshop in partnership with CHANA

-Date: 12/6/2022
+Date: 3/28/2025

 Featured Presenters